 While in graduate school, Lopez-Yañez served as Assistant Conductor to the Capital City Symphony and Music Director for the University of Maryland’s Repertoire Orchestra.
 Lopez-Yañez also attended the Castleton Music Festival where Lorin Maazel invited him as a Conducting Associate.
 His international appearances have included guest conducting with the Orquesta Filarmónica de Zacatecas (Mexico), the Orchestra Sinfónica de Aguascalientes (Mexico), the Prague Summer Nights Orchestra (Czech Republic) and at the 2011 Festival de Musica in Londrina, Brazil.

 Lopez-Yañez’s principal teachers were Jim Ross and Thomas Wilkins, with additional studies and masterclasses from Lorin Maazel, Michael Tilson Thomas, and Ken Kiesler.
 He holds a Masters in Music in Orchestral Conducting from the University of Maryland.

-As a teacher, my primary objective is to help students attain their trumpet goals.
+As a teacher, my primary objective is to help students attain their conducting goals.
 This could mean learning basic fundamentals and technique, to building advanced musicianships skills or preparing for professional orchestral auditions.
-As a teacher I have worked with students from elementary level through post-graduate for more than 10 years.
+As a teacher I have worked with students from high school level through post-graduate for more than 10 years.
 My work as both trumpet player and conductor, provides my students a wide range of knowledge and tools for success, all of which are geared toward their particular needs.
-I use a combination of method studies, standard and auxillary repertoire, as well as the Breathing Gym and Brass Gym to help accellerate success and progress on your instrument.
+I use a combination of method studies, standard and auxillary repertoire, and readings to help accellerate success and progress on your conducting path.